borkshop/kni/README.md

-# inkblot
+# kni

+> We are the Knights Who Write Kni.
+> Our first letters are all silent.
+> Our final letters are howerver unbearably loud.

-Inkblot is an interactive dialog graph language inspired by [Ink] by Inkle, intended for text adventures or interactive fiction.
+Kni is an interactive story language for multiple-choice text adventures, interactive fiction, and phone bots.
+Press 1 for adventure.

+The name is an homage (also silent) to Inkle’s [Ink][] (the same, but backwards) and to Monty Python, and like other languages namèd thusly, Kni alsø has significant whitespace.

 [Ink]: https://github.com/inkle/ink

-- [Differences from Ink][INKLINK]
+- [Differences between Ink and Kni][INKKNI]
-- [The Ink Tutorial][TUTORIAL] that inspired Inkblot.
+- [The Ink Tutorial][TUTORIAL] that inspired Kni.
 - [Language Reference Manual][MANUAL]
-- [How to hack Inkblot][HACKINK]
+- [How to hack Kni][HACKNI]

-[INKLINK]: INKLINK.md
+[INKKNI]: INKKNI.md
 [TUTORIAL]: https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md
 [MANUAL]: MANUAL.md
-[HACKINK]: HACKINK.md
+[HACKNI]: HACKNI.md

-Inkblots consist of descriptive text and options.
+Kni stories consist of descriptive text and options.
-Inkblot runtime engines trace the dialog, entering at the top of the file and exiting out the bottom.
+Kni runtime engines trace the dialog, entering at the top of the file and exiting out the bottom.
 The dialog accumulates options and presents a prompt for the interlocutor to chose the direction of the narrative.